QWxleA/logseq-interstitial-heading-plugin/README.md

 - Use `Ctrl-t` to insert a timestamp in the current block/line.
 - Use `Ctrl-Shift-t` to insert a timestamped heading in the current block/line.

-In the settings you can reverse this, so the default `Ctrl-t` becomes a timestamed heading.
+In the settings you can reverse this, so the default `Ctrl-t` becomes a timestamped heading.

 ## Configuration